Edinburgh Innovations Leadership team

 As Head of Inward Investment at Edinburgh BioQuarter, Andrea was involved in securing several inward investors including GSK to locate at the site.
 Andrea joined Edinburgh Innovations in 2017.

-“EI is working in partnership with the college of medicine and veterinary medicine in a very joined up way to drive more engagement in translation and commercialisation.
+“EI is working in partnership with the College of Medicine and Veterinary Medicine (CMVM) in a very joined up way to drive more engagement in translation and commercialisation.
 We are focusing on broad range of initiatives to engage the early career research base and support them in translation.
 We are also undertaking a lot of proactive industry engagement to provide new opportunities for collaboration and investment.
 CMVM enjoyed a record year in 19/20 in terms of the level of industrial and translational income generated and the number of new spin outs established and the momentum and integrated approach gives us a great platform on which to build.”

 John Lonsdale – Head of Enterprise

 John is also Chair of Old College Capital GP and a Director of Edinburgh Technology Fund.

 John has a degree in Engineering and Industrial Management, an MBA and Doctorate of Business Administration (DBA).
 John’s doctoral research was on academic entrepreneurship and how universities can create ecosystems that encourage research translation and impact, bringing benefits for academics, students, universities and wider communities.

 John’s career began in sales, marketing and commercial management in the energy sector (Rolls-Royce and National Nuclear Lab) before moving to the Higher Education sector in 2007, where he was Director of Innovation and Enterprise at UCLan, before joining Edinburgh Innovations in 2018.